Mansonella perstans: Combination regimens

 Combination treatments consisting of DEC plus mebendazole, or ivermectin and albendazole, have been shown to result in a highly significant fall in microfilariae.
 Other studies have challenged these findings, suggesting the combination treatment of ivermectin and albendazole does not significantly reduce microfilariae levels more than a single treatment regimen.

 Epidemiology

 M. perstans is found in tropical Africa, central and eastern South America, Central America, and the Caribbean.
 The parasite is widespread in many parts of sub-Saharan Africa.
 Infections have been reported from 33 countries in this region.
 In certain locations, extremely high proportions of the inhabitants show signs of infection.
 It often occurs among poor populations living in rural villages.
 M. perstans is also found in the Americas in Venezuela, Trinidad, Guyana, Suriname, northern Argentina and the Amazon basin.
 This parasite does not occur in Asia.
 It also does not occur in the most northern and southern regions of Africa.
-A recent review of M. perstans in Africa states that about 114 million people are infected with this parasite in Africa today.
+An estimated 114 million people in Africa are infected with M. perstans today.